nick-fournier/MMLOS/docs/Proposed Bicycle Intersection LOS calculation.md

 $s_b$ = saturation flow rate of the bicycle lane = 2,000 (bicycles/h),
 $g_b$ = effective green time for the bicycle lane (s), and
 $C$ = cycle length (s).

-The effective green time for the bicycle lane can be assumed to equal that for the adjacent motor‐vehicle traffic stream that is served concurrently with the subject bicycle lane (i.e., $g_b = D_p – l_1 – l_2$).

 ### *B. Compute Bicycle Delay*